* Trump says pact would hurt economy, cost jobs

 "While the U.S. decision is disheartening, we remain inspired by the growing momentum around the world to combat climate change and transition to clean growth economies," said Canadian Prime Minister Justin Trudeau.

-With Trump's action, the United States will walk away from nearly every other nation in the world on one of the pressing global issues of the 21st century.
+With Trump's action, the United States will walk away from nearly every nation in the world on one of the pressing global issues of the 21st century.
 Syria and Nicaragua are the only other non-participants in the accord.

 The United States was one of 195 nations that agreed to the accord in Paris in December 2015.
-Under the pact, which was years in the making, countries both rich and poor committed to reducing emissions of so-called greenhouse gases generated by burning fossils fuels and blamed by scientists for warming the planet.
+Under the pact, which was years in the making, nations both rich and poor committed to reducing emissions of so-called greenhouse gases generated by burning fossils fuels and blamed by scientists for warming the planet.

 "We're getting out," Trump said at a ceremony in the White House Rose Garden under sunny skies on a warm June day.